sangT220222/javaScriptCalculator/README.md

-This repository will contain the buildig od a simple calculator through the usuage of Javascript
+This repository will contain the buildig of a simple calculator through the usuage of Javascript